 Yellow from Evidence/ Mary Oliver

-There is the heaven we enter through institutional grace and there are the yellow finches bathing and singing
+There is the heaven we enter through institutional grace and there are the yellow finches bathing and singing in the lowly puddle.

 God preaches, a noted Clergyman – And the sermon is never long, So instead of getting to Heaven, at last – I’m going, all along.

 In my March 26th log entry, I wrote a bit about yellow and how I’ve grown to like the color.
 It’s funny that I like yellow now because I can’t see it very well, especially on the page and especially when it’s used to highlight text.
 Sometimes I use my yellow colored pencil in my Plague Notebook, like today, for the title to MO’s poem.